 Energy Distribution of the Future

-As medical facilities, universities, offices, shopping complexes, resorts, and even micro communities make significant investments to become less dependent on the traditional power grid, they have begun to employ various distributed energy resources (DERs) such as generators, wind mills, solar panels, and fuel cells to meet their sustainability goals.
+As medical facilities, universities, offices, shopping complexes, resorts, communities and others make significant investments to become less dependent on the traditional power grid, they have begun to employ various distributed energy resources (DERs), such as solar photovoltaics (PV), battery energy storage systems, wind turbines, fuel cells, and generators to meet their sustainability goals.

-Redundant power systems create a higher level of reliability, but only if the DERs are managed intelligently, and aligned by importance of each load they’re serving.
-Schneider Electric energy control centers (ECC) provide that intelligence, with the ability to assess available power sources and loads to determine which DERs to direct to what loads based on priority, to keep operations running reliability, regardless of what happens on the grid.
+Redundant power systems create a higher level of reliability, but only if the DERs are managed intelligently and aligned by importance of each load they’re serving.
+Schneider Electric Energy Control Centers (ECC) provide that intelligence, with the ability to assess available power sources and loads to determine which loads can be served by the DERs based on priority, to keep operations running reliability, regardless of what happens on the grid.

 How an Energy Control Center Works

-Think of the ECC system as the ”brains behind the operation.”
-Information is constantly moving into and out of the ECC so it can make decisions based on current electrical availability.
+Think of the ECC as the ”brains" behind the operation.
+Real-time load and source data is collected and analyzed in order to make real time autonomous decisions that optimize the site's energy consumption.
 The ECC uses advanced algorithms to assess available power sources and their condition, as well as analyze load priority and energy requirements to determine when and what DERs to engage.
 The ECC has the ability to make critical decisions, and physically make adjustments to power sources and loads to ensure energy reliability.

 Loads are prioritized as either Critical, Essential or Standard.
-During power interruptions, or peak demands, additional DERs may be brought in to support the loads, and or standard loads shed to prevent system overload.
+During power interruptions, or periods of peak demand, additional DERs may be brought online or standard loads may be shed.